ddaanniiieeelll/RoboFont-Scripts/README.md

-# RoboPython
-Python Scripts for Robofont
+# Development branch for RoboFont scripts

 ## saveCopy
 Creates a new .ufo in the same directory with the current date and time in the name.